Search

 Clinical Services

-The Emergency Department is staffed with board-certified emergency medicine physicians, specialized nursing staff, and driven and focused support care and administrative personnel.
-The newly opened department provides sophisticated patient care by providing access to modern technologies, consultations with specialists, and private patient rooms.
+UVA Health Emergency Department is staffed with board-certified emergency medicine physicians, specialized nursing staff, and driven and focused support care and administrative personnel.
+The department provides sophisticated patient care by providing access to modern technologies, consultations with specialists, and private patient rooms.

 Learn More